1.3 Aspects of radical creativity

 How can you be radically creative?
 What does striving for radical creativity look like?

 To understand creativity better, it can help to examine the lives and experiences of people whose job is to be creative.
 What do they think of the term radical creativity?
 What does it mean to them on a practical level?
-A qualitative research project at Aalto University investigated this question.
+A qualitative research project at Aalto University investigated this question (Björklund et al., 2022).
 Radical creativity is one of Aalto’s core values and is therefore often discussed within the community, making Aalto an ideal place to research what this idea means, as well as whether and how it gets realized.

 The research project found that people conceptualize radical creativity through connected pairs of terms: process and outcome; individual and collective; serendipitous and intentional.
 These help frame the concept of radical creativity and bring it closer to practice.
-We will go over these six elements next.
+We will go over these six elements next, after the reflection.

 The various aspects of radical creativity